 And the router jig is finished.

-How To Cut a Circle with a Router Circle Jig
+How To Cut a Circle in Wood with a Router Circle Jig

-The steps below describe how to set up and use a picture frame clamp.
-To better understand how to set up and use the jig, refer to the included video.
+The steps below describe how to set up a router circle cutting jig and how to use it to cut a circle in wood.
+Also, refer to the video included.

-For the cuts, I recommend a 6mm straight bit.
+When cutting smaller circles, I recommend using a 6mm straight router bit.

 TIP: Whatever material you are cutting, I recommend making multiple passes.
 After each pass clean the groove from the sawdust adjust the router bit and continue cutting.
 Cut off around 3 mm of wood each pass.
-(Take into account the type of material you are cutting)
+That will ensure the cuts are clean without any burnings.
+Every material behaves differently, take that into account.

 Repeat the process until you’ve cut completely through.

 I have been using this router jig for some time now and I am really happy with how it turned out.
-I have already used it on multiple projects with great success.
-It was fairly easy to build though the pivoting pin turned out into a fun challenge 😉.
+I have already used it on multiple projects with great success and it is one of the best methods how to cut a precise circle in wood.
+It is a straightforward build that only requires a bit of time to finish it.

-So… If you want to have a nice addition to your router jig gear go for it.
+So… If you want to have a nice addition to your for your workshop go for it.

-How to improve a router circle cutting jig
+How to improve athe router circle cutting jig

 While using this circle jig I came up with an enhancer that would make it even easier to use.
 Generally, it is quite inconvenient that you have to screw the router base to the jig whenever you want to use it.
 If you’re cutting circles once in a while I guess it’s okay, but if you’re using it every other day then it gets quite tiring.